cztomczak/cefpython/api/LifespanHandler.md

 > browser is destroyed before the popup browser creation completes (indicated
 > by a call to OnAfterCreated for the popup browser).

-Note that if you return True and create the popup window yourself, then the popup window and parent window will not be able to script each other.
-There will be no "window.opener" property available in the popup window.

 `WindowOpenDisposition` constants in the cefpython module:
 * WOD_UNKNOWN,
 * WOD_CURRENT_TAB,